watch food network online

 The major draw of DIRECTV STREAM (formerly AT&T TV) is its great coverage of local network affiliates.
 It also carries the most regional sports networks (RSNs) of any major TV provider.

-DIRECTV STREAM has the Cooking Channel, Tastemade, OWN, and the Travel channel starting with its Choice package for $108.99/mo.
+DIRECTV STREAM has the Cooking Channel, Tastemade, OWN, and the Travel channel starting with its Choice package for $108.99/month.
 You get the DIY Network and other Discovery channels in the Ultimate and Premier packages.

 You also get a free year of HBO Max included if you subscribe to the Choice (or higher) package.
 For more information, see DIRECTV STREAM review.